D-bound and Bekenstein bound for McVittie solution surrounded by dark energy cosmological fields: Introduction

 D-bound has been introduced by Bousso \cite{boss1} and investigates a gravitational system by a gedanken experiment as follows.
 Suppose a black hole in the universe with a cosmological horizon.
 The total entropy of the system in a case when there is a matter system (a black hole) and a cosmological horizon reads as $S_{m}+S_{h}$ where $S_m$ and $S_h=A_c /4$ are the entropy of the matter system and the cosmological horizon with the area $A_c$, respectively.
 Now, suppose that an observer moves away from the matter system until the matter system falls out of the apparent horizon of this observer.
 This observer is a witness of crossing the matter system from the apparent horizon in a thermodynamical process.
 Then, the total entropy of the final system is given by $S_{0}=\frac{A_{0}}{4}$ where $A_0$ is the horizon area in the absence of the matter system.
 Now, According to the GSL, the observer can put an upper bound to the entropy of the matter system by

 This is the D-bound on the matter system which has been introduced firstly for the de Sitter space.
 The identification of the D-bound and the Bekenstein bound on the matter system has been shown for the de Sitter background.
 Also, it has been indicated that this identification can be generalized to the arbitrary dimensions \cite{boss1}.
-Following the same method in \cite{boss1}, the D-bound entropy for the various possible black hole solutions on a four dimensional brane, and its identification with the Bekenstein bound have been investigated in \cite{DDDbek} .
-It is shown that there are some differences in the D-bound entropy for the solutions on a brane within a higher dimensional bulk in comparison to the usual four dimensional black hole solutions.
+Following the same method in \cite{boss1}, the D-bound entropy for the various possible black hole solutions on a four dimensional brane, and its identification with the Bekenstein bound have been investigated in \cite{DDDbek}.
+It was shown that there are some differences in the D-bound entropy for the solutions on a brane within a higher dimensional bulk in comparison to the usual four dimensional black hole solutions.
 It is concluded that these differences are because of the extra loss of information due to the extra dimensions when black hole is crossing from the apparent horizon of the observer confined to the four dimensional brane.
-Finally, we assert that since the D-bound is a direct result of GSL, it is also definable for a dynamical system like McVittie solution having rapidly evolving matter fields and causal horizon \cite{wallll}, \cite{tjackkk}.
+Bearing these in mind, it seems that the hypothesis of identification of D-bound with Bekenstein bound is a reasonable ingredient in a thermodynamic treatment of Black holes, with entropic considerations.
+Finally, we assert that since the D-bound is a direct result of GSL, it is also definable for a dynamical system like McVittie solution having rapidly evolving matter fields and causal horizon \cite{wallll, tjackkk}.

 The organization of this paper is as follows.
 In section 2, we obtain the D-bound and Bekenstein bound for McVittie Solution in a general form.
 Then, we discuss about the dilute system limit for different cosmological backgrounds as the candidates for dark energy.
 In section 3, using the entropy-area law and the holographic principle, we obtain two constraints on the cosmological horizon radius.
 The paper ends with a conclusion in section 5.